dharmatech/Symbolism/README.md

+# Symbolism - A Computer Algebra Library for C#

 Library that implements automatic simplification of algebraic expressions in C#.

-To get an idea of the kinds of expressions it handles, see the [tests in this file](https://github.com/dharmatech/Symbolism/blob/master/Tests/Tests.cs).
+To get an idea of the kinds of expressions it handles, see the [tests in this file](Tests/Tests.cs).

 The automatic simplification algorithm comes from the book "Computer Algebra and Symbolic Computation: Mathematical Methods" by Joel S. Cohen.

-The core of the system is in [Symbolism.cs](https://github.com/dharmatech/Symbolism/blob/master/Symbolism/Symbolism.cs).
+The core of the system is in [Symbolism.cs](Symbolism/Symbolism.cs).

-Symbolism began as a port of the Scheme [MPL library](https://github.com/dharmatech/mpl) to C#.

-[GiNaC](http://www.ginac.de/) and [SymbolicC++](http://issc.uj.ac.za/symbolic/symbolic.html) are of course very inspirational.
+# Setup on Linux

 [Tutorial](Examples/symbolism-linux.md) on how to build and run a simple Symbolism program on Linux.

+# Examples

 The "PSE 5E" examples and problems in the unit tests are from the textbook "Physics for Scientists and Engineers, 5th Edition" by Serway and Jewett.
 Here's an [index](Examples/unit-test-index.md) of some of the examples.